elgunanalist/HR-Analytics-Case-Study--Power-BI--SQL--Python-/README.md

 # HR Analytics – Employee Attrition Analysis

-This project analyzes employee attrition data using Excel.
+This project analyzes employee attrition data using Power BI and Excel.

 ## Overview
 The dashboard focuses on: